Saint Helen

 “Have you something to hide?
 Are you telling me the truth?”

-The young woman stood up to her full height.
+The young woman stood to her full height.
 That made her tall enough, and the fact that she was standing was probably a help.

 “I’m getting upset because I cannot believe that anyone would be so wicked as to tell you something like that about me.”